Skip to main content Skip to secondary navigation

 Main content start

-LIT Fellows initiate a project during each academic year to support inclusive teaching and equitable outcomes for all students, as outlined in the Stanford IDEAL initiative.
+LIT Fellows implement a project during each academic year to support their peers' teaching development and improve learning outcomes for all students, as outlined in the Stanford IDEAL initiative.
 Please scroll down to learn more about each of the LIT fellows.

 • Wing-Sum Law (Department of Mechanical Engineering)